prismify-co/ko/README.md

 _See code: [@oclif/plugin-help](https://github.com/oclif/plugin-help/blob/v3.2.0/src/commands/help.ts)_

-## `ko install RECIPE`
+## `ko install NAME`

 install the recipe and configure the app

 ```
 USAGE
-  $ ko install RECIPE
+  $ ko install NAME

 ARGUMENTS
-  RECIPE  The name of the recipe or the repository where the recipe (e.g. "tailwind", org/repo, github:org/repo)
+  NAME  The name of the recipe or the repository where the recipe (e.g. "tailwind", org/repo, github:org/repo)

 OPTIONS
   -c, --cache